Whatthefelix/adonis-crud/README.md

 npm i -g @adonisjs/cli
 ```

-Copy the .env.example file into the .env

-create the .env file with `touch .env`,
+Create the .env file with `touch .env`,

+Next, copy the contents of the .env.example file

+into the newly created `.env`

-then you can edit the file with `vim` and paste the contents from .env.example
+you can edit the file with `vim .env` and paste the contents of .env.example

 Run the following command to generate an APP_KEY
 ```adonis key:generate```